Can You Breastfeed While Sick? - Baby Chick

 • Azithromycin: prescribed for bacterial infections, like pink eye or bacterial bronchitis

 You can check with your doctor and IBCLC.
-You can also check the database LactMed, the government-sponsored database of medications and their safety while breastfeeding.
+You can also check the LactMed database, the government-sponsored database on medications and their safety while breastfeeding.

-The CDC has the most up-to-date guidance on breastfeeding mothers and COVID-19 on its website.
-It’s a good idea to periodically check their site and talk with your doctor if you have questions.
+The CDC’s website has the most up-to-date guidance on breastfeeding mothers and COVID-19.
+It’s a good idea to periodically check the site and talk with your doctor if you have questions.

 At the time of this article, there’s no conclusive evidence that the virus that causes COVID-19 can be passed to your baby via breast milk.7,8 If you have or suspect you have COVID-19, there are special precautions to take if you continue breastfeeding.
 This includes wearing a mask and washing your hands because a mom with COVID-19 could spread the virus to their infant through tiny droplets that spread when they talk, cough, or sneeze.
 If you are well enough to continue breastfeeding your baby, breastfeeding is considered safe when you have COVID-19, and you should not be separated from your baby.